lizrice/learning-ebpf/README.md

 # Learning eBPF

-This repo is a work in progress and currently includes:
+This repo is a work in progress to accompany a book I'm writing (to be published by O'Reilly).
+The repo currently includes:

 * A [Lima](github.com/lima-vm/lima) config file with the packages you need for building the code pre-installed
 * A Hello World eBPF program (using libbpf)